Volume: 28, Issue: 06 (2016)

 Description: The Arrangement is the Executive Long-Term Incentive Plan 2009 (the Incentive Plan), which applies to executives (referred to as the Participants) of the SKYCITY Group, a group of companies wholly owned by SKYCITY.
 In summary, under the Incentive Plan, SKYCITY Auckland Holdings Limited (SKYCITY Auckland) advances to the trustee of the SKYCITY Executive Share Trust (the Trustee), as agent for the Participants, funds that are used to purchase SKYCITY shares (the Plan Shares).
 The Plan Shares are then held on trust for a restrictive period (usually three years).
 At the end of the restrictive period, if the Participant has met various performance hurdles, SKYCITY will pay to the Participant a cash bonus equal to the original Loan grossed up for tax, which will be used to repay the Loan, and the legal title in the Plan Shares will be transferred to the Participant.

-Categories: BINDING RULING LOAN TRUST TRUSTEE
+BINDING RULING

 Referenced Entities: